jimmybanta/crash-the-game/frontend/README.md

 ## utils/other files
 ### api.js
-Contains the functions that make calls to the backend.
+Contains the fuction used to make calls to the backend.
+Uses axios.
-Both calls to return standard HTTP responses, and streaming responses (for the story text).

 ### BaseUrl.js
 Contains the base URL for the backend.
 This is used in api.js to make calls to the backend.